wntrtech/lx-ui/MIGRATION.md

 ## 1.9 → 1.10

+### changes to toolbar configuration in LxList & LxDataGrid

+If you previously used custom styles or layout inside the toolbar slot (slot="toolbar"), please review your implementation to ensure nothing is broken in the new version.
+Custom toolbar setups may no longer render correctly without adjustments.

+A new approach for defining toolbar buttons has been introduced via toolbarActions.
+This method simplifies the configuration of actions and provides additional flexibility — buttons can now also be placed on the left side of the toolbar.

 ### vue update

 We have upgraded the `vue` version used for our library to `3.5.17`.
 Improved render and reactivity performance.
 Added minor optimizations and fixed bugs for more stable application behavior.